 Overall, the ergonomics feel good and the keyboard is comfortable to type on.
 The edges are smooth and don’t dig into your wrist.
 It has a pocket to store the wireless USB dongle.
 The round rubber media keys look unique, and the volume wheel looks good.
 However, it doesn’t feel the best as it has little resistance and tactility.
 This board still uses micro-USB which is a shame in 2021.

 The entire keyboard has a thin profile and a clean look.
 If you need something sleek, portable, and wireless, this is the one.
 Logitech’s GL Linear switches provide a great typing experience.
 The RGB also looks incredibly gorgeous.
 Unfortunately, Logitech is using ABS keycaps here which is a major disappointment.
 If you are interested in more TKL Compact keyboards, check out our Velocifire TKL71WS Wireless Keyboard Review.

 The price is also quite a tough pill to swallow for most people.
 However, if you want a sleek wireless linear keyboard, this is the one we recommend.
 It is also a strong option when it comes to finding the best keyboard for programming.

 Redragon is known for making excellent budget gaming peripherals.
 They are especially popular for their entry-level mechanical keyboards.
-Often times, we don’t recommend budget keyboards for long-term use.
+Oftentimes, we don’t recommend budget keyboards for long-term use.
 However, the K552 Kumara is one rare exception.

 The K552 Kumara is a compact 87 key or Tenkeyless mechanical keyboard.
 It’s a wired keyboard that uses mechanical Blue Switches.
 It is by far one of the cheapest TKL keyboards out there.
 The small form factor feels comfortable to type on, and the rubber feet provide some adjustability.